 - Prepositions of four letters or fewer unless the word is being used as part of a verb phrase or other part of speech

 You may notice the title of your product being changed automatically if it does not fit these guidelines.

 Universal Product Codes (UPC): Each version and format of your product will have a specific Universal Product Code (or European Article Number).
 This will be a 12-13 digit code.
 Digital products must have a different UPC to the physical version of your product, a deluxe version will have a different UPC than the original, and so on.
 AWAL can assign your product a UPC if you don’t already have one.
 If this is the case, please leave this section on the AWAL Uploader blank and a UPC will be assigned for you.

-If you already have a UPC for your product, please be sure to input it correctly in Step 1 of the AWAL Uploader otherwise any existing streams will not transfer.
+If you already have a UPC for your product, please be sure to input it correctly in the Product Information section of the AWAL Uploader otherwise any existing streams will not transfer.
 You may notice that AWAL UPCs are 13 digits, while others are 12 digits.
 If your UPC is 12 digits, please add a ‘0’ in front of the UPC you have and the AWAL Uploader will accept it as such.

 International Standard Recording Code (ISRC): ISRCs are codes that uniquely identify a sound recording, and will remain associated for the lifetime of the sound recording.
 The same ISRC should be used for a recording whether released digitally, physically, on an album, as a single, and so on.
 However, if a new distinct version of the recording is created likely a new ISRC should be assigned.
 According to the International Federation of the Phonographic Industry (IFPI) there are various instances where new ISRCs should be assigned to a sound recording:

 - Generally speaking, a new ISRC should be assigned when there is any new artistic input associated with a recording